 This information is for parents who are being pursued by Maine DHHS for payment of child support, especially when there is no order of child support.
 It will help you prepare for your DHHS Support Hearing.

 If there is already a child support order and DHHS is trying to collect past support, or if DHHS issued a child support order in the past and your circumstances have changed, please see What Can DHHS Do To Make Me Pay?
 We also have pages on these related topics:

-These materials do not cover other areas of family law such as divorce, visitation, or custody.
-They do not cover cases where the other parent is suing you in court for child support.
+These materials do not cover other areas of family law like divorce, visitation, or custody.
+They do not cover cases where the other parent is suing you for child support.
 This information is not a substitute for legal counsel.
-If you need to know more about your specific DHHS child support case or need legal advice in a related family law matter, check this list of resources.
+If you need to know more about your specific DHHS child support case or need legal advice in a related family law matter, check the list of resources below.

 Family Law Resources